sparkstartconsulting/IBKR-API-Rust/README.md

 Example of using client and wrapper.
-Upon connecting, TWS will send the next valid order ID which will cause the wrapper callback method next_valid_id to be called, which will start sending tests requests to TWS (see the start_requests function inn TestWrapper which is called by next_valid_id.
+Upon connecting, TWS will send the next valid order ID which will cause the wrapper callback method next_valid_id to be called, which will start sending tests requests to TWS (see the start_requests function in TestWrapper which is called by next_valid_id.

-    let wrapper = Arc::new(Mutex::new(TestWrapper::new()));
+    // TestWrapper implements the Wrapper trait and handles messages sent from TWS let wrapper = Arc::new(Mutex::new(TestWrapper::new()));

+    //EClient sends requests to TWS
     let app = Arc::new(Mutex::new(EClient::new(wrapper.clone())));

     info!("getting connection...");